 With home network security is it the same as with securing your house, you want your house to be more difficult to break in then that of somebody else in the street.
 Adding layers of security will slow burglars down and increase the change they will leave before the get a change to break-in.

 We are going to start at the beginning of our home network and work our way down to the clients.
 Your network starts with the internet connection from your ISP.
 The ISP may provide you with a modem or a modem/router combo.

 Tip 1 – Don’t use the router supplied by your ISP

 The routers supplied by ISP’s are known to be less secure than others.
 They have hard-coded support credentials in it, don’t get updated to often and will give your fewer settings to secure the network.
 You should really “invest” in a good router.
 They don’t have to be expensive, you can buy a good router between the $50 and $120.

-With your own router your are in control of your network.
-While your ISP may have access to the router they supplied, they can get access to your network.
+With your own router, you are in control of your network.
+While your ISP may have access to the router they supplied, they can’t get access to your network.
 If the support credentials are leaked or there is a security flaw in the router, you will be protected by your own router.
-So a good router is money well spend when it comes to home network security.
+So a good router is money well spent when it comes to home network security.

 Read this article if you want to know more on which router your should buy and on how to set it up.

 With any router, the first thing you do is change the default password (and username).
 This is something

 Login to your router (open a browser and visit http://192.168.0.1 or http://192.168.1.1) and change the password.
 Every router is different, but try the settings page or the setup wizard.
 If you can’t find it, refer to the manual for instruction on changing the